 A Dice survey of 1,900 employers indicated that 58 percent foresee salary levels declining for new hires.
 A mere 7 percent said salaries would go up, with the rest saying no change.

 “That's decidedly down from when we asked the question six months ago,” Silver said.
-In November 2008, 32 percent expected declining salaries.
+32 percent expected declining salaries.

 Alarmingly, 43 percent of respondents said layoffs are likely or very likely for technology professionals in the next six months.

 Those IT pros who are looking for work are encountering greater competition.
 Fifty six percent of employers said that they are seeing increasing number of applicants compared with six months ago.
 Thirty two percent of employers said that back in November 2008.